united-security-providers/usp-core-waap/README.md

 - `helm` command used for pulling the Helm charts to process the "values.yaml" file.
 - `helm-docs` to generate markdown from a values YAML file: https://github.com/norwoodj/helm-docs
 - `crdoc` to generate the CRD documentation: https://github.com/fybrik/crdoc
-- `ya` to query values from yaml files: https://mikefarah.gitbook.io/yq
+- `yq` to query values from yaml files: https://mikefarah.gitbook.io/yq

 ### mkdocs notes